jrperlic/data-structure-tutorial/README.md

 ### What do I do when I'm stuck on a problem?

-When you're stuck on a problem, consider following this [four step process](https://asq.org/quality-resources/problem-solving):
+When you're stuck on a problem, consider following this [four-step process](https://asq.org/quality-resources/problem-solving):

 1. Understand the Problem
 1. Plan and Design the Solution